-- (3) Where the Council gives instructions in accordance with 8(2), it must specify a period of at least five working days beginning on the day after the date on which the Executive Leader receives the instructions on behalf of the Executive within which the Executive Leader may - (a) submit a revision of the proposals as amended by the Executive (the "revised proposed plan or strategy") with the Executive's reasons for any amendments made to the proposals, to the Council for the Council's consideration; or - (b) inform the council of any disagreement that the Executive has with any of the Council's objections and the Executive's reasons for any such disagreement. - (4) When the period specified by the Council, referred to in 8(3) has expired, the Council must meet within a reasonable time, the date being agreed by the Chair of the Council and the Head of Paid Service.
-When - (a) amending the proposed plan or strategy or, if there are any revisions, the revised proposed plan or strategy; - (b) approving, for the purpose of its submission to the Secretary of State or any Minister of the Crown for his/her approval, any plan or strategy (whether or not in the form of a draft or revised draft) of which any part is required to be so submitted; or - (c) adopting (with or without modification) the proposed plan or strategy.

-the Council must take into account any amendments made to the proposals that are included in any revised proposed plan or strategy, the Executive's reasons for those amendments, any disagreement that the Executive has with any of the Council's objections and the Executive's reasons for that disagreement, which the Executive Leader submitted to the Council, or informed the Council of, within the period specified.
+- (3) Where the Council gives instructions in accordance with 8(2), it must specify a period of at least five working days beginning on the day after the date on which the Executive Leader receives the instructions on behalf of the Executive within which the Executive Leader may - - (a) submit a revision of the proposals as amended by the Executive (the "revised proposed plan or strategy") with the Executive's reasons for any amendments made to the proposals, to the Council for the Council's consideration; or - (b) inform the council of any disagreement that the Executive has with any of the Council's objections and the Executive's reasons for any such disagreement. - (4) When the period specified by the Council, referred to in 8(3) has expired, the Council must meet within a reasonable time, the date being agreed by the Chairman of the Council and the Head of Paid Service.
+When - (a) amending the proposed plan or strategy or, if there are any revisions, the revised proposed plan or strategy; - (b) approving, for the purpose of its submission to the Secretary of State or any Minister of the Crown for his/her approval, any plan or strategy (whether or not in the form of a draft or revised draft) of which any part is required to be so submitted; or - (c) adopting (with or without modification) the proposed plan or strategy, the Council must take into account any amendments made to the proposals that are included in any revised proposed plan or strategy, the Executive's reasons for those amendments, any disagreement that the Executive has with any of the Council's objections and the Executive's reasons for that disagreement, which the Executive Leader submitted to the Council, or informed the Council of, within the period specified.

-- (5) Subject to 8(9) below where, in any financial year, the Executive submits to the Council for its consideration in relation to the following financial year - (a) estimates of the amounts to be aggregated in making a calculation (whether originally or by way of substitute) in accordance with any of and following consideration of those estimates or amounts the Council has any objections to them, it must take the action set out in 8 (6).
+- (5) Subject to 8(9) below where, in any financial year, the Executive submits to the Council for its consideration in relation to the following financial year - (a) estimates of the amounts to be aggregated in making a calculation (whether originally or by way of substitute) in accordance with any of sections 32 to 37 or 43 to 49, of the Local Government Finance Act 1992; - (b) estimates of other amounts to be used for the purposes of such a calculation;

-- sections 32 to 37 or 43 to 49, of the Local Government Finance Act 1992; - (b) estimates of other amounts to be used for the purposes of such a calculation; - (c) estimates of such a calculation; or - (d) amounts required to be stated in a precept under Chapter IV of Part 1 of the Local Government Finance Act 1992.
+- (c) estimates of such a calculation; or - (d) amounts required to be stated in a precept under Chapter IV of Part 1 of the Local Government Finance Act 1992.